Obtaining Access Tokens Using Authorization Code Flow

 If you are using cURLs to test the integration, you can disable checking the

-server's certificate using the -k
+server's certificate using the -k flag or --insecure option.

 Scopes in Authorization Code Flow